Nicola King: Storylines

 In June 2016, Nicola gets caught in a fire started by Rakesh Kotecha (Pasha Bocarie).
 She is pulled out by Ronnie Hale (John McArdle) and Dan Spencer (Liam Fox) and taken to hospital.
 She discharges herself the next day and Jimmy takes her home.
 She later collapses and Jimmy calls an ambulance.
 She is told that she is partially paralysed and that she might never walk again, though she eventually recovers.

+On 27 August 2026, Nicola was riding a bike along the road where she discovered a car accident involving Jimmy King, Joe Tate and Dawn Fletcher.
+Nicola rushed in to see Jimmy in the car losing blood fast.
+She stayed with Jimmy until he passed away and then Joe told her and Dawn to leave him but save themselves so they ran out just before the emergency services arrived.

 Reception

 For her role as Nicola, Wheeler won Best Bitch at the 2006 British Soap Awards.

 She was also nominated for Villain of the Year at the British Soap Awards in 2002, 2008 and 2009.
 She was then nominated for the All About Soap Bad Girl award in 2009 and was nominated for most shocking baby plot in 2010.
 She was nominated for Inside Soaps Bad Bitch award in 2009 and in a poll run by website Digital Spy, 95% of voters were on Nicola's side of Jimmy's amnesia storyline.
 Wheeler was also longlisted for "Best Comic Performance" at the 2025 Inside Soap Awards.

 In September 2012, Kate White of Inside Soap praised Nicola's comedic reactions and named her 'our hero', "We love Nicola having a front-row seat at Home Farm Estates.
 Her comedy reactions make all that business vastly more bearable."
 In 2022, Laura-Jayne Tyler from the same magazine praised the storyline where Nicola was attacked, writing, "Nicola Wheeler is such a reliable source of comedy for Emmerdale that she doesn't perhaps receive nearly enough credit for her dramatic work.
 The scene where Bernice finds her sister paralysed with fear, sobbing on the living room clutching a basketball bat, was comfortably among the most powerful moments of the year.
 Stellar stuff from a top-class actress."